CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-2--Isomorphisms-and-Path-Algebra.lagda.md

 module 2--Paths-and-Identifications.2-2--Isomorphisms-and-Path-Algebra where
 ```

-# Lecture 2-2: Isomorphisms and Path Algebra
+# Lecture 2-2: Equivalence and Path Algebra

 <!--
 ```